pkulik0/sracre/README.md

 ## Overview

 Sracre is a powerful and innovative tool designed to streamline the creation of localized video content.
-By harnessing the power of automated translation and voice synthesis, it allows users to transform text and images into engaging videos, each tailored to a specific language audience.
+By harnessing the power of automated translation and AI voice synthesis, it allows users to transform text and images into engaging videos, each tailored to a specific language audience.
 Whether for educational, marketing, or entertainment purposes, Sracre makes it easy to connect with a global audience.

 ## Features